Japan may expand air bag recalls; worried about impact on industry

-TOKYO Honda Motor and Mazda Motor may have to recall another 200,000 cars in Japan to replace Takata Corp air bags if Takata complies with a U.S. order to recall cars across the United States rather than just in humid regions.
+TOKYO Honda Motor (7267.T) and Mazda Motor (7261.T) may have to recall another 200,000 cars in Japan to replace Takata Corp (7312.T) air bags if Takata complies with a U.S. order to recall cars across the United States rather than just in humid regions.

 Several automakers in the U.S. have issued regional recalls of certain models to investigate what is causing some Takata air bags to explode with excessive force.
 U.S. safety regulators have ordered Takata to have those recalls expanded nationwide.